 Figure 1 presents a minimal system containing one single initiator, and one single target.
-In the proposed example, the initiator module doesn't contains any parallelism, and can be modeled by a single SC\THREAD, describing a single PDES process.
-The activity of the my\initiator module is described by the SC\THREAD execLoop(), that contain an infinite loop.
-The variable m\time represents the PDES process local time.
+In the proposed example, the my\initiator module behavior is modeled by the SC\THREAD execLoop(), that contains an infinite loop.
+The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.